Croat Muslims: Overview

 Croats are a South Slavic people.
-According to the published data from the 2011 Croatian census, 9,647 Muslims in Croatia declared themselves as ethnic Croats.
+According to the published data from the 2021 Croatian census, 10,841 Muslims in Croatia declared themselves as ethnic Croats.
 The Islamic Community of Croatia is officially recognized by the state.
-After World War II, thousands of Croats (even those with the Islamic faith) who supported the Ustaše fled as political refugees to countries such as Canada, Australia, Germany, South America and Islamic countries.
+After World War II, thousands of Croats (including those with the Islamic faith) who had supported the Ustaše fled as political refugees to countries such as Canada, Australia, Germany, South America and Islamic countries.
 The descendants of those Muslim Croats established their Croatian Islamic Centre in Australia in 36 Studley St. Maidstone, Victoria and the Croatian Mosque in Toronto, which is now named Bosnian Islamic Centre, headed by Mr. Kerim Reis.

+Croatian Muslims, who had been affiliated with the Ustaše, also fled to the Arab world, in particular Syria.

 History

 Ottoman period

 The Turkish Ottoman Empire conquered part of Croatia from the 15th to the 19th century and left a deep civilization imprint.
 Numerous Croats converted to Islam, some after being taken prisoners of war, some through the devşirme system.
 The westernmost border of Ottoman Empire in Europe became entrenched on Croatian soil.
 In 1519, Croatia was called the Antemurale Christianitatis ("bulwark of Christendom") by Pope Leo X.

 The fall of Bosnia to the Ottomans in 1463 resulted in increasing pressure on Croatian borders and continual losses of the territory, little by little moving the border line to the west.
 Permanent warfare during the Hundred Years' Croatian–Ottoman War (1493–1593) drastically reduced Croatian population in affected southeastern regions.
 Until the end of the 16th century the whole area of Turkish Croatia was occupied by the sultanate.
 The remaining Croats were converted to Islam and recruited as devşirme (blood tax).
 A part of the Croatian population managed to flee though, settling down in the northwestern regions of the country or abroad, in the neighbouring Hungary or Austria.

 From the 16th to 19th century Turkish Croatia bordered Croatian Military Frontier (Hrvatska vojna Krajina, Kroatische Militärgrenze), a Habsburg Empire-controlled part of Croatia, which was administered directly from Vienna's military headquarters.
 In the 19th century, following the Habsburg–Ottoman war in 1878 and the fall of the Bosnia Vilayet, Turkish Croatia remained within the borders of Bosnia and Herzegovina, who 1908 became a new Crown land of the Habsburg Monarchy.
 Although the (recently renamed) old Croatian territory was liberated, there were very few Croatian population left, i.e. population who actually lived in it registered as Catholics and Croats.